-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a Trustees' report and a directors' report and strategic report under company law.

-By 31 August 2023, The Mead Educational Trust (TMET) comprises 13 schools (eight primary and five secondary), Leicester Teaching School Hub and Leicestershire Secondary SCITT (School Centred Initial Teacher Training).
+By 31 August 2024, The Mead Educational Trust (TMET) comprises 13 schools (eight primary and five secondary), The Mead Institute of Professional Learning, Leicester Teaching School Hub and Leicestershire Secondary SCITT (School Centred Initial Teacher Training).
 12 of the TMET schools are based in Leicester and one secondary school is in Leicestershire County.
-TMET's schools have a total of over 9,000 pupils.
+TMET's schools have a total of over 9,200 pupils.